Exercises for Kids to Get Moving, Be Stronger, and Have Fun

 - In preschool, playing throughout the day is the best!
 This means at least 2 hours of moving, like chasing bubbles in the yard, dancing to songs, or rolling around in the grass.

 - In elementary school, middle school, and high school, doctors recommend at least 1 hour of activity.
-This means exercises for kids that bumps up the heart rate and build muscles at least 3 days a week. like playing tag with friends or kicking a soccer ball down a field.
+They also recommend exercises for kids that bump up the heart rate and build muscles for at least 3 days a week.
+Fun options could be playing tag with friends or kicking a soccer ball down a field.

 Not only does exercise pump up your muscles, it also helps your brain and other body parts stay healthy by:

 - Boosting your bone density